Top Special Education Teacher Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Experience working with students who have learning disabilities
+• - Experience working with children who have severe mental conditions

 What the interviewer is looking for: